 Additionally, Nihon Seiko did not limit itself to the marketing of what we know to be the Polarex and Unitron product line.
 My research indicates that Nihon Seiko products were distributed to Vernonscope, University Optics, and Astro-Physics.
 These products included eyepieces, viewfinders and guidescopes.

 Lawrence Fine attended Harvard University and, although his exact undergraduate degree is not known, he did have a mathematics background and also did graduate work in economics.
 According to his Son, Philip, Lawrence “was a real tinkerer, always putting things together, was known to be able to fix anything”.
 His wife Ellen graduated from Radcliffe College, which she entered at the age of 16, graduating in her late teens.

 I interviewed Philip via telephone on several occasions and finally met with him at the Fine’s Summer home on Cape Cod in August 2016.

 During the early years when Larry Fine owned it, Unitron USA was pretty much a small family run business.
-Both Lawrence and his wife were involved in it; his mother served as a part-time bookkeeper; their two children, (Philip and Karen), had part-time jobs with the business during school breaks.
+Both Lawrence and his wife were involved in it; his mother served as a part-time bookkeeper; and their two children, (Philip and Karen), had part-time jobs with the business during school breaks.
 The company typically had no more than two dozen employees.

-As part of the business, he was known to work with the engineers from Japan who he assessed to be quite good but he would tinker with their designs, primarily in the area of human engineering.
+As part of the business, Lawrence was known to work with the engineers from Japan who he assessed to be quite good but he would tinker with their designs, primarily in the area of human engineering.
 Prototype products would come over from Japan and he would critique them and submit suggested improvements.